Courses & Units

 This unit builds on KGG102 GIS: Introduction and will give you more advanced skills in the analysis and presentation of spatial data.
-As more businesses and scientists get to grips with the advantages of using GIS to manage and interpret their spatial data, there's increasing demand for graduates with strong skills to manage, analyse, and visualise these spatial datasets in a GIS.
-Computer skills will be indispensable for almost all careers in geoscience, and students who have acquired experience in data analysis, digital mapping, remote sensing, GPS, and geographical information systems (GIS) will be best prepared to enter the job market.
+As more businesses and scientists adopt geographical information systems (GIS), there is increasing demand for graduates with strong skills in collecting, managing, analysing, and visualising spatial datasets.
+GIS and spatial analysis skills will be indispensable for almost all careers in geography and geosciences, and students who have advanced skills in this field will be best prepared to enter the job market.
 The unit covers interpolation, terrain modelling, multi-criteria decision analysis, geodatabases, spatial data quality, and internet mapping.
 These topics are explored in lectures and weekly practical sessions.
-Towards the end of the unit you will work on a GIS project and apply your new spatial analysis skills to tackle real-world GIS problems.
+Towards the end of the unit you will work on a GIS project and apply your new spatial analysis skills to tackle real-world spatial problems.
 The unit is likely to be of interest to students in geography, environmental studies, earth sciences, plant science, zoology, agricultural science, computing and information systems, archaeology, and engineering.
-This unit forms part of the GIS and Remote Sensing Major and Minor.

 |Unit name||GIS: Spatial Analysis|